 When the Presbyterian Church in the United States of America formed the Synod of New England in 1912 (from constituent churches and ministers of the Synod of New York), it also created four New England presbyteries: a new Presbytery of Boston, substantially smaller than its predecessor of the same name, the Presbytery of Newburyport, the Presbytery of Connecticut Valley (created primarily from constituent churches and ministers of the Presbytery of Westchester), and the Presbytery of Providence (created primarily from constituents of the former Presbytery of Boston).
 The 1958 merger with the United Presbyterian Church of North America resulted in the dissolution of that denomination’s Presbytery of Boston and some minor boundary changes in Southern New England.

 Following the absorption of the Synod of New England into the Synod of the Northeast, the Presbytery of Connecticut Valley and the Presbytery of Providence united in 1977 to create the Presbytery of Southern New England.
 At its formation, the Presbytery consisted of 34 churches, 141 ministers, with 13,329 active members.
 Since its charter, the Presbytery has organized five new congregations and has created two congregations by mergers.
-At the beginning of 2016, the Presbytery consisted of 30 churches, 155 ministers, and 7238 active members (members based on 12/31/15statistics).
+At the beginning of 2018, the Presbytery consisted of 27 churches, 151 ministers, and 7091 active members.